-Zhu, et al. Expires July 18, 2016 [Page 2]
+Zhu, et al. Expires January 9, 2017 [Page 2]

-On the other hand, evaluation results of a candidate RMCAT algorithm should mostly reflect performance of the congestion control module, and somewhat decouple from pecularities of any specific video codec.
+On the other hand, evaluation results of a candidate RMCAT algorithm should mostly reflect performance of the congestion control module, and somewhat decouple from peculiarities of any specific video codec.
 It is also desirable that evaluation tests are repeatable, and be easily duplicated across different candidate algorithms.

 One way to strike a balance between the above considerations is to evaluate RMCAT algorithms using a synthetic video traffic source model that captures key characteristics of the behavior of a live video encoder.
 To this end, this draft presents two reference models.
 The first is based on statistical modelling; the second is trace-driven.
-The draft also discusses the pros and cons of each approach, as well as the possibility to combine both.
+The draft also discusses the pros and cons of each approach, as well as the how both approaches can be combined.